-- 4th April is celebrated as the National Bear Day.
+- 4th April is celebrated as National Bear Day.

 Are Grizzly Bears Dangerous – Why Are Grizzly Bears Dangerous

-- Grizzly bears are normally shy in nature and usually avoid humans.
+- Grizzly bears are normally shy and usually avoid humans.

-- They would be dangerous if they (especially females) feel threatened about her cubs.
+- They would be dangerous if they (especially females) feel threatened by her cubs.